GoFundMe Giving Funds vs other DAF sponsors

 GoFundMe Giving Funds: personal giving in a way that suits you

 GoFundMe Giving Funds stands apart by blending the tax efficiency of traditional DAFs with the immediacy and emotion of modern crowdfunding.
 Donors can engage with real-time needs, discovering urgent causes and vetted nonprofits through GoFundMe’s platform.
-Whether you’re supporting a local disaster response, a community initiative, or a national nonprofit campaign, GoFundMe Giving Funds make it easy to channel support to the charities that need it, right now.
+Whether you’re supporting a local disaster response, a community initiative, or a national nonprofit initiative, GoFundMe Giving Funds makes it easy to channel support to the charities that need it, right now.

 Key benefits include: